Radio Buyer Education For Long Range Two Way Radios, Rentals & More

 - Generally, how long does programming take?

+Yes, you need an FCC license for two way radios.
 Most two-way radios require individuals and non-individuals such as businesses to have a Federal Communications Commission (FCC) license.
-When you purchase a radio that operates in the commercial frequency ranges, the FCC requires a 10-year license.
+When you purchase a radio that operates in the commercial frequency ranges, the FCC requires a 10-year FCC radio operator license.
+Failure to comply can cost operators up to $19,639 per day of marketing violations and up to $147,290 for an ongoing violation.

-At Altech, we specialize in FCC licensure and can help you with the application process, so you can avoid having your incomplete application returned, long delays and the reapplication process.
+At Altech, we specialize in FCC licensure and can show you how to get an FCC license in NYC, so you can avoid having your incomplete application returned, long delays and the reapplication process.

-From FCC license costs to renewals, navigating the licensing database, and radio operators licensing, our wireless radio services experts are here to help.
+From FCC license requirements & costs in NYC to FCC license renewals, navigating the licensing database, and radio operators licensing, our wireless radio services experts are here to help.

 Before buying a new two-way radio, make sure that the battery and other accessories are the same brand as the radio you’re purchasing, For example, some Motorola radios that are sold online come with a cheaper, non-brand or counterfeit battery, rendering the radio warranty null and/or negatively impacting the performance and life of the radio.